georg-braun/Personal-Website/src/lib/blog/style-mdsvex-generated-html-in-sveltekit.md

 tags: ["svelte"]
 ---

+> Deprecated with the release of SvelteKit 1.0

 My blog posts are markdown files that get processed to html files (you can find more about this in [this post](/blog/use-markdown-files-as-sveltekit-routes)

 In a new post that I wrote in markdown I used a bullet list.
 The problem was that the bullet list wasn't visible in the generated html.